 What could we do to put assessment, learning and teaching right in higher education in the UK?
-Being provocative, at my workshops, I sometimes say ‘if I were Minister in charge of higher education’ for a day, and had a magic wand and could execute and implement some changes that day forward, here are some things I would do…. (and at workshops I explain why exactly I would do these things).
+Being provocative, at my workshops, I sometimes say ‘if I were in charge of higher education’ for a day, and had a magic wand and could execute and implement some changes from that day forward, here are some things I would do…. (and at workshops I explain why exactly I would do these things).

-No assessment format could count more than 20% of a module or programme
+(A) No assessment method could count more than 20% in a module or programme

 This would help to diversify assessment, so that the same students were not repeatedly disadvantaged by particular assessment formats.
 In other words, the maximum that an unseen time-constrained written exam could count for would be 20% of the total, similarly essays, reports, dissertations, presentations, OSCEs and so on.